ondalabs/OLGhostAlertView/README.md

     OLGhostAlertView *ghastly = [[OLGhostAlertView alloc] initWithTitle:@"I am the walrus." message: @"Sitting on a cornflake, waiting for the van to come."];
     [ghastly show];

 Just like with UIAlertView, the dismissal of the view is handled by the view itself, so there's no need to call anything else.
+If you do want to dismiss it manually, just call `hide` on the instance.

 There are three convenience methods to `init` OLGhostAlertView: